chrisyrniu/grf_ic3net/README.md

-# MAAC in Google Research Football
+# IC3Net and CommNet in Google Research Football
 IC3Net and CommNet implementation in Google Research Football

 ## Requirements